 To get the caramel inside the cookies, you’ll stuff them inside the cookie dough balls before baking.
 To do this, simply roll 2 small balls of dough.
 Stick half of a caramel inside, place the other ball on top and roll it all up to make a perfect circle.
 Then roll into cinnamon sugar.
 That’s all!
 The cookie will bake around the caramel, while the caramel will melt down inside.

 Jamielyn’s book will be released next week!
-You can pre-order at any of these locations or pick up a copy next week: Amazon, Barnes & Noble, iTunes, and IndieBound.
+You can order a copy on Amazon.
 When you get it, try her caramel frosted pumpkin cookies too.
 Doesn’t this make you so excited for Fall baking?!?!?Print